ToolWeb Logo

 Every gradient is computed in your browser with no uploads or server calls.

-Complete Guide to Gradient Generator
+Guide to Gradient Generator

-What Is the Gradient Generator
+What Is the Gradient Generator?

-The Gradient Generator is a free, browser-based visual editor for designing CSS gradients and exporting them as production-ready code for web and mobile projects.
+Direct Answer: The Gradient Generator is a free, browser-based visual editor for designing CSS gradients and exporting them as production-ready code for web and mobile projects.
 Instead of writing linear-gradient() or radial-gradient() by hand and guessing at color stop percentages, you build the gradient visually on a large preview canvas and let the tool translate it into clean syntax.
 It supports the three gradient families used across modern interfaces: linear gradients for backgrounds and buttons, radial gradients for spotlights and glows, and conic gradients for pie-style and angular effects.

 Everything runs entirely inside your browser.
 There is no account, no upload, and no waiting on a server.
 You drag color stops, adjust an angle dial, set opacity, and the matching code appears immediately in eight different formats covering CSS, Tailwind CSS, Flutter, React Native, SwiftUI, Android XML drawables, Jetpack Compose, and a portable JSON object.

-Why Use a Visual Gradient Generator
+Why Use a Visual Gradient Generator?

-Hand-coding gradients is slow and error-prone because tiny changes to a stop position or angle require re-saving and refreshing to see the result.
+Direct Answer: Hand-coding gradients is slow and error-prone because tiny changes to a stop position or angle require re-saving and refreshing to see the result.
 This tool removes that loop: the preview updates as you drag, so you can dial in the exact look in seconds.
 It also solves the cross-platform problem that designers and developers hit constantly.

 • One gradient, many platforms: A gradient you perfect for a website can be copied straight into a Flutter app, a SwiftUI view, or an Android drawable without re-deriving the colors and stops by hand.